 - Prevention of Fungal Infections

-Seasonal infections are common amongst children as they are susceptible to rashes, coughs, and fevers.
-You may wonder what kind of infection your child may have contracted and chances are – if it’s got anything to do with a runny nose or a cough and fever – it’s a bacterial infection.
+Seasonal infections are common among children because they are susceptible to rashes, coughs, and fevers.
+You may wonder what kind of infection your child may have contracted and chances are – if it’s got anything to do with a runny nose or cough and fever – it’s a bacterial infection.
+But, it can be quite confusing for parents to know if an infection is bacterial or fungal.
+This post will help you with some useful information to help you detect and deal with a bacterial or fungal infection in your baby.

 What Are Bacterial Infections in Children?